The human body can survive for weeks without food, but it cannot survive more than three days without water.

 - Do not use milk jugs or refrigerated juice bottles to store water in.

-- If storing water in clear containers (like soda or juice bottles), make sure you store them away from light and rotate every 6 months.
+- If storing water in clear containers (like soda or juice bottles), make sure you store them away from light and rotate them every 6 months.

 - Do not store water containers directly on cement.
 Instead, place a piece of scrap wood (you can get it for free at Home Depot) under them.